Titusville, Florida: Industry

 Many of Titusville's major employers are aerospace companies.
 Knight's Armament Company in Titusville is believed to be the state's largest manufacturer of small arms.
 Parrish Medical Center, located in Titusville, is the city's largest employer.
 In October 2013, Barn Light Electric Company opened a new manufacturing plant, providing work for at least 60 former NASA workers and men who had completed drug rehabilitation.

 Tourism

 The city has benefited from tourism associated with the space program, and the TICO Warbird Air Show each March draws about 40,000–50,000 visitors.

 While 47 miles from the event, the city gets a noticeable economic effect from bikers on their way to the annual Daytona Beach Bike Week.

+Titusville was the site of the defunct amusement park Tropical Wonderland.

 Workforce

-The unemployment rate was 3.6% in 2000 and 2005.
-In 2007, the average size of Titusville's labor force was 20,716.
-Of that group, 19,879 were employed and 837 were unemployed, for an unemployment rate of 4 percent.
-In December 2010, the city had the highest unemployment in the county, 13.8 percent.
+In 2024, the average size of Titusville's labor force was 22,650.
+Of that group, 21,812 were employed and 838 were unemployed, for an unemployment rate of 3.7 percent.